amanvashishtgould/Comparison-of-ML-classifiers-for-customer-subscription/README.md

 Before we build our first model, we establish a baseline using a DummyClassifer that our models should aim to beat.
 Then initial classification models are run using default parameters with Logistic Regression, K Nearest Neighbor (KNN), Decision Trees, and Support Vector Machines (SVM) classifier.
 The time to fit these models (in seconds), training accuracy and test accuracy of these are summarized below.
 Additionally, it was reasoned that F-1 score is a better score as it maximizes both recall and precision, as it would be preferable to minimize both false negatives (where an actual subscriber is predicted as non-subscribed--this scenario can lead to loss of potential important clients/subscribers) and false positives (where an actual non-subscriber is predicted as subscribed--this scenario can lead to a waste of time and resources).
 These F-1 scores are also shown below in parenthesis.

 Dummy Classifier

 Time to train: 0.003

 Training accuracy(f1): 0.50 (0.67)

 Test accuracy(f1): 0.50 (0.66)

 Logistic Regression Classifier

 Time to train: 0.04

 Training accuracy(f1): 0.61 (0.63)

 Test accuracy(f1): 0.61 (0.62)

 KNN Classifier

 Time to train: 0.17

 Training accuracy(f1): 0.95 (0.95)

 Test accuracy(f1): 0.90 (0.90)

 Decision tree Classifier

 Time to train: 0.06

 Training accuracy(f1): 1(1)

 Test accuracy(f1): 0.95(0.96)

 SVM Classifier

 Time to train: 267

 Training accuracy(f1): 0.76(0.74)

 Test accuracy(f1): 0.76 (0.75)

-Model Performance Discussion: In terms of train as well as test accuracy, KNN and decision tree performed best.
+*Model Performance Discussion*- In terms of train as well as test accuracy, KNN and decision tree performed best.
 Their test scores were 90% for KNN and 95.9% for Decision Trees.
 All models had a test accuracy higher than test accuracy of dummy classifier (50%).
 However, the test F-1 scores were not always high, e.g., Logistic regression which had the lowest test F-1 score (62%) of all models except dummy classifier (which had F1 score of 66%).
 KNN and Decision trees had the highest F-1 score of 90% and 96%, respectively.
 In terms of time, Logisitic Regression and Decision Trees were the fastest, followed by KNN.
 SVM took substantially longer than all others.

 **Modeling: Improving the models using Hyperparameter tuning and adding additional performance metrics**